 - getting to the point where you Cannot Tell Fiction from Reality is completely counter-productive to whatever is the Aesop or final objective of the fictional work, not to mention you make people fear your mental stability.

 - Neon Genesis Evangelion.
 Shinji Ikari occasionally tries to avoid his interpersonal problems and self-loathing, and at one point he even says, "What's wrong with running away from reality if it stinks?!"
 The show makes it apparent that trying to avoid problems will not make them go away.
 The TV series closes with Shinji bravely, categorically, and specifically facing each one of his emotional and mental issues, alongside Misato and Asuka, with depictions of friends made previously honestly communicating with them every step of the way.
-The End of Evangelion, however, depicts a world where Shinji avoids facing these issues, attempts to short-cut to their correct answer by asking, then demanding it from a comatose, irresponsive Asuka, and eventually masturbates with her in mind to relieve his anxiety, which leads to her and Misato's deaths before he finally faces his weaknnesses in the mental projection of Asuka answering his original questions with sharp, precise, and scolding criticisms; having been successfully laid emotionally and psychologically naked before Asuka, he decides to kill his projection of her along with Earth's population as he concludes that no other person will/can help him come to terms with himself.
-Ultimately, the narrative closes with the assurance that all who died can be reborn provided they see reality on Shinji's terms: Asuka is the only character we see return before the credits roll.
+The End of Evangelion, however, depicts a world where Shinji avoids facing these issues, instead initiating Instrumentality, a process by which all of Earth's population is merged together as one singular whole.
+Ultimately, however, Shinji (through a series of hallucinations and conversations) comes to the realization that endlessly running away from human interaction and the hardships of life is no solution, and that merging everybody so that there's no more pain is an easier, but ultimately worse solution.
+He thus chooses to undo Instrumentality, returning as his own individual self, and allowing for anyone else who chooses to do so to come with him (though the only one we see before the credits roll is Asuka).

 - Pokémon 3 The Movie: Spell of the Unown centers on this.
 A little girl named Molly has the Unown create a fairy-tale world for her so she can be with her "mother and father" forever.
 Unknown to Molly, her new world is greatly disrupting the old: as the crystal castle grows, it destroyed the surrounding environment; her new "mother" is actually Ash's kidnapped mother, Delia; real people on the outside are worried for her safety.
 In the end, she decides that she wants things to be real again.